 The good news is that you can get everything in place to get a green light from your local council for your new home extension by getting GL Design Services to do the structural calculations for your house extension.

 Our structural calculations report will give you a complete outline of the design and build work needed to carry out your extension.
-It will include a detailed list of the measurements for RSJ’s and any other structural supports needed such as beams and joists to make sure your extension is sound and safe, how the foundations should be dug, reinforcements and steel connection calculations.
+It will include a detailed list of the measurements for RSJ’s and any other structural supports needed such as timber joists, rafters, wall type, foundation layout and, where applicable, overbridging measures above public sewer to make sure your extension is sound and safe.

 You must also ensure that your extension plans are in line with your local authority’s planning guidelines before you start any work.
 If you are unsure about any of these steps, then it is worth getting in touch with a professional for advice, such as our team at GL Design Services.